daviseford/aos-reminders/README.md

 3. Periods are added to the end of descriptions if they are missing.
 4. Finally, we use `pretty-quick` to format the code according to the repository standards.

+Alternatively, just run `yarn prepush` before you open a pull request - it'll catch any errors may have missed.

 ## Deployment

 This repository is automatically deployed using Github Actions.